lemcomm/MaFCDR/src/BM2/SiteBundle/Resources/pages/en/manual/settlements.md

 Settlements are usually controlled by a lord and his or her knights.
 This includes the military, the economy and the political aspects.

+Sometimes, players will have taken some time to create [places] within a settlement or outside of it that you can visit.

 Geography
 ---------